ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 After saving, the existing backups on the local path can be called up using the "Retrieve backups" button.

-The backup just copied via FTP should appear in the list under “iobroker”.
+The backup just copied via FTP should appear in the list under "iobroker".
 Select this now.

 ![Selection of backups](../../de/tutorial/media/restore/1575301146928-restoreliste.jpg)

-After the selection there is a message that iobroker will be stopped for the restore and then restarted.
+After the selection there is a message that iobroker will be stopped for the restore and will then be restarted.

 ![Start restore](../../de/tutorial/media/restore/1575301175231-restorestart.jpg)

-Here you started the actual restore process.
+This is where you started the actual restore process.

 ![Restore is in progress](../../de/tutorial/media/restore/1575301208033-restore.jpg)

-Another tab will now open in your browser, in which you can follow the recovery process in the Backitup WebUI, just like on the console.
+Another tab will now open in your browser in which you can follow the recovery process in the Backitup WebUI, just like on the console.

 ![restoreWebUI.JPG](../../de/tutorial/media/restore/restoreWebUI.JPG)